 A very humane, effective way to restrain your dog

 "Whoa, Rover, whoa!"
 Sound familiar?
 If that's what it's like when you take your dog for a walk, you may want to consider getting a head halter.

 A head halter is a special kind of collar designed for dogs who like to pull their people when they walk.
 It consists of a strap that goes around your dog's nose and another strap that goes around his neck, just behind his ears.
 The leash fastens to the halter under the dog's chin to a ring that's also attached to the nose strap.

 When your dog begins to pull, the design of the head halter causes the dog's nose to be turned down and back toward you, which makes it physically difficult for him to continue pulling.

 The head halter is a very humane method of restraint because it doesn't cause any pain.
 It works much better to stop a dog from pulling than a choke chain or prong collar.
 Some brand names of head halters include "Gentle Leader," "Promise Collar," and "Halti."
-Buy one at Humane Domain, our online store »

 How should it fit?

 The head halter must be fitted properly to be effective and comfortable for your dog.
 The neck strap should be as high up on your dog's neck as you can get it, just behind his ears.
 The strap should be just tight enough for you to fit one finger between it and your dog's neck.

 The nosepiece should be adjusted so that when your dog's mouth is closed, the nosepiece can slide down to where the skin begins on his nose—but not so loose that it can slide off the end of his nose.
 The nosepiece will sit naturally, just below your dog's eyes.
 Make sure that the metal ring to which the leash attaches is underneath his chin.